aunnagiri9/VidTour/README.md

-VidTour
+# VidTour

-Deep Dive into YT Video to get Summary/Insights
+**Deep Dive into YT Video to get Summary/Insights**

-What is the app used for?
+## What is the app used for?
-The app provides video analysis for users based on the link provided.
+VidTour is an innovative application designed to provide video analysis for users based on the YouTube video link they provide.
+It's engineered to simplify the process of summarizing and extracting key points from both long and short videos, offering valuable insights at a glance.

-This makes it easier for users to summarise and get key points for both long and short videos and get insights.
+## Features

-Features
+VidTour comes with a host of powerful features designed to enhance your video viewing experience:

-1.Extracts transcripts from YouTube videos.
+1. **Extracts transcripts from YouTube videos:** Directly pulls the spoken content from videos for analysis.

-2.Summarizes transcripts into concise summaries using Google's Gemini Pro GenerativeAI.
+2. **Summarizes transcripts:** Utilizes Google's Gemini Pro GenerativeAI to condense transcripts into concise summaries, making it easier to digest the content.

-3.Provides detailed notes with key insights and essential information.
+3. **Provides detailed notes:** Delivers key insights and essential information from the video content, enabling users to grasp the core message quickly.

-4.User-friendly interface with easy input of YouTube video links.
+4. **User-friendly interface:** Designed for ease of use, allowing users to input YouTube video links effortlessly.

-Set Up
+## Set Up
-To run the application locally, follow these steps:
+To get started with VidTour on your local machine, follow these steps:

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Install the required Python dependencies listed in requirements.txt using pip install -r requirements.txt.
+2. Install the required Python dependencies listed in requirements.txt using pip install -r requirements.txt.

-Set up your Google API key by creating a .env file in the root directory and adding your key:
+3. Set up your Google API key by creating a .env file in the root directory and adding your key:

-Run the Streamlit app by executing the command streamlit run app.py in your terminal.
+4. Run the Streamlit app by executing the command streamlit run app.py in your terminal.

-Access the Streamlit app in your web browser at http://localhost:8501.
+5. Access the Streamlit app in your web browser at http://localhost:8501.